A profoundly bizarre, disquieting work of early speculative fiction.

 A man named "Krag" crashes a seance and invites two of the guests, "Maskull" and "Nightspore" on a trip to the planet Tormance, orbiting the binary star Arcturus.

 The narrative moves between dyads and triads.
-Aside from the seance at the start, there are never more than three characters in play at once (it would make an interesting play; you'd only need three actors).
+Aside from the seance at the start, there are never more than three characters in play at once (it would make an interesting stage play; you'd only need three actors).
 The characters are archetypes and mouthpieces for philosophical/mystical attitudes.
 An obscure dialectic unfolds as Maskull encounters them, often ending in sudden and upsetting acts of violence.